 (b) New Year's Day, Presidents' Day (third Monday in February), Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day shall be recognized as holidays.
-Martin Luther King's Day shall be added as a holiday if the Producers agree in negotiations with either the Directors Guild of America, the Screen Actors Guild or the Basic Crafts Unions (i.e., I.B.E.W., Local #40; Plumbers, Local #78; Teamsters, Local #399; Laborers, Local #724 and Plasterers, Local #755) to add same as an additional holiday.
+Martin Luther King Day shall be added as a holiday if the Producers agree in negotiations with either the Directors Guild of America, the Screen Actors Guild-American Federation of Television and Radio Artists or the Basic Crafts Unions (i.e., I.B.E.W., Local #40; Plumbers, Local #78; Teamsters, Local #399; Laborers, Local #724 and Plasterers, Local #755) to add same as an additional holiday.